Lees Brook Community School is an Academy which is part of the Northworthy Trust and does not select on the basis of ability.

-2. Children who are both living in the normal area served by the school and have brothers or sisters still attending the school at the time of their admission.
+2. Children who are both living in the catchment area served by the school and have brothers or sisters still attending the school at the time of their admission.

-3. Other children living in the normal area at the time of admission.
+3. Other children living in the catchment area at the time of admission.

-4. Children who do not live in the normal area served by the school but who have brothers or sisters attending the school at the time of their admission.
+4. Children who do not live in the catchment area served by the school but who have brothers or sisters attending the school at the time of their admission.

 5. Other children whose parents have stated Lees Brook Community School as a preference on the common application form.